lammps/lammps/doc/src/compute.rst

 Global, per-atom, and local quantities each come in three kinds: a single scalar value, a vector of values, or a 2d array of values.
-The doc page for each compute describes the style and kind of values it produces, e.g. a per-atom vector.
-Some computes produce more than one kind of a single style, e.g. a global scalar and a global vector.
+The doc page for each compute describes the style and kind of values it produces (e.g., a per-atom vector).
+Some computes produce more than one kind of a single style (e.g., a global scalar and a global vector).

 When a compute quantity is accessed, as in many of the output commands discussed below, it can be referenced via the following bracket